vijayanajay/agent-trader/docs/architecture.md

 The 2-day sprint plan from the PRD is aggressive but achievable with this architecture.

-*   **Day 1:** Focus on the standalone Python scripts (`download_data.py`, `data_preprocessor.py`, `risk_manager.py`).
-These can be written and unit-tested without Langflow.
-The prompts can be finalized in a text file.
+*   **Day 1:** Focus on developing individual CrewAI agents and their tools (`download_data.py`, agent classes, tool functions).
+Each agent can be written and unit-tested independently.
+The prompts can be finalized as agent backstories and goals.
-*   **Day 2:** The primary task is assembling the flow in Langflow, connecting the Python components, and configuring the LLM nodes.
-The `backtester.py` script is the final piece, tying everything together by calling the now-active Langflow API endpoint.
+*   **Day 2:** The primary task is assembling the crew in `crew.py`, defining tasks and their dependencies, and ensuring proper data flow between agents.
+The `backtester.py` script is the final piece, tying everything together by calling the crew execution method.

 This plan minimizes dependencies and allows for parallel work.
-The Python functions are developed independently of the final orchestration, which is a simple assembly task on Day 2.
+The individual agents are developed independently of the final orchestration, which is a simple assembly task on Day 2.